cruises - 10-11 days

 The most sparsely populated country in Europe with around 330,000 people, Iceland is a geologically new country, the mid-Atlantic ridge goes right through it and geological features abound.
-The Arctic Circle skims by off the northern coast, though the Gulf Steam gives a more temperate climate than might be expected.
-Iceland has clean air, ice and fire alongside a Nordic culture of vikings, literature and mythology.
+The Arctic Circle skims by off the northern coast, and the Gulf Steam gives a more temperate climate than might be expected.
+Iceland has clean air in abundance and a landscape still actively being shaped by ice and fire alongside a Nordic culture of vikings, literature and mythology.

 With a small population and isolated from other landmasses, Iceland is an adventurous place to visit.